Lamb Weston (NYSE:LW) Issues Quarterly Earnings Results

 Lamb Weston (NYSE:LW – Get Rating) posted its quarterly earnings results on Thursday.
-The specialty retailer reported $0.73 EPS for the quarter, topping the consensus estimate of $0.44 by $0.29, Briefing.com reports.
-Lamb Weston had a return on equity of 54.36% and a net margin of 4.98%.
-The business had revenue of $955.00 million for the quarter, compared to analyst estimates of $972.64 million.
-During the same quarter in the previous year, the firm earned $0.45 EPS.
-The company’s quarterly revenue was up 6.6% compared to the same quarter last year.
+The specialty retailer reported $0.73 EPS for the quarter, beating the consensus estimate of $0.44 by $0.29, Briefing.com reports.
+Lamb Weston had a return on equity of 66.02% and a net margin of 5.93%.
+The firm had revenue of $955.00 million during the quarter, compared to analysts’ expectations of $972.64 million.
+During the same quarter in the prior year, the firm posted $0.45 EPS.
+The company’s revenue for the quarter was up 6.6% on a year-over-year basis.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, June 3rd.
-Investors of record on Friday, May 6th will be given a dividend of $0.245 per share.
-The ex-dividend date of this dividend is Thursday, May 5th.
-This represents a $0.98 dividend on an annualized basis and a yield of 1.50%.
-Lamb Weston’s dividend payout ratio is currently 74.81%.
+The business also recently declared a quarterly dividend, which will be paid on Friday, June 3rd.
+Investors of record on Friday, May 6th will be issued a dividend of $0.245 per share.
+The ex-dividend date is Thursday, May 5th.
+This represents a $0.98 annualized dividend and a yield of 1.48%.
+Lamb Weston’s dividend payout ratio (DPR) is currently 61.64%.

-Lamb Weston declared that its Board of Directors has initiated a share buyback program on Friday, December 17th that allows the company to buyback $250.00 million in shares.
-This buyback authorization allows the specialty retailer to buy up to 3% of its stock through open market purchases.
-Stock buyback programs are often a sign that the company’s board believes its stock is undervalued.

 In other news, SVP Gerardo Scheufler sold 3,768 shares of the company’s stock in a transaction on Wednesday, January 12th.
-The stock was sold at an average price of $69.35, for a total value of $261,310.80.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Corporate insiders own 0.75% of the company’s stock.
+The stock was sold at an average price of $69.35, for a total transaction of $261,310.80.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this link.
+0.75% of the stock is owned by corporate insiders.

-Large investors have recently bought and sold shares of the stock.
-Morgan Stanley increased its holdings in shares of Lamb Weston by 8.1% during the 2nd quarter.
-Morgan Stanley now owns 461,685 shares of the specialty retailer’s stock valued at $37,239,000 after acquiring an additional 34,488 shares during the last quarter.
-EverSource Wealth Advisors LLC bought a new stake in Lamb Weston during the 4th quarter valued at approximately $139,000.
-MML Investors Services LLC boosted its stake in Lamb Weston by 22.2% during the 4th quarter.
-MML Investors Services LLC now owns 6,685 shares of the specialty retailer’s stock valued at $424,000 after purchasing an additional 1,215 shares during the period.
-Stifel Financial Corp boosted its stake in Lamb Weston by 14.2% during the 4th quarter.
-Stifel Financial Corp now owns 179,225 shares of the specialty retailer’s stock valued at $11,359,000 after purchasing an additional 22,225 shares during the period.
-Finally, Amalgamated Bank boosted its stake in Lamb Weston by 0.4% during the 4th quarter.
-Amalgamated Bank now owns 51,713 shares of the specialty retailer’s stock valued at $3,278,000 after purchasing an additional 229 shares during the period.
-91.78% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Toroso Investments LLC lifted its stake in shares of Lamb Weston by 52.8% in the 4th quarter.
+Toroso Investments LLC now owns 7,472 shares of the specialty retailer’s stock valued at $474,000 after purchasing an additional 2,582 shares during the period.
+Parametric Portfolio Associates LLC lifted its stake in shares of Lamb Weston by 25.6% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 570,887 shares of the specialty retailer’s stock valued at $36,183,000 after purchasing an additional 116,465 shares during the period.
+Allstate Corp lifted its stake in shares of Lamb Weston by 140.5% in the 4th quarter.
+Allstate Corp now owns 15,023 shares of the specialty retailer’s stock valued at $952,000 after purchasing an additional 8,776 shares during the period.
+Glenmede Trust Co.
+NA lifted its stake in shares of Lamb Weston by 9.1% in the 4th quarter.
+Glenmede Trust Co.
+NA now owns 4,639 shares of the specialty retailer’s stock valued at $293,000 after purchasing an additional 386 shares during the period.
+Finally, Metropolitan Life Insurance Co NY lifted its stake in shares of Lamb Weston by 10.3% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 18,704 shares of the specialty retailer’s stock valued at $1,185,000 after purchasing an additional 1,745 shares during the period.
+Institutional investors and hedge funds own 91.78% of the company’s stock.

+A number of brokerages have recently commented on LW.
+Zacks Investment Research cut Lamb Weston from a “hold” rating to a “sell” rating and set a $54.00 price target for the company. in a research note on Wednesday, March 9th.
+The Goldman Sachs Group lowered their target price on Lamb Weston from $70.00 to $54.00 and set a “neutral” rating for the company in a research note on Wednesday, March 16th.
+StockNews.com assumed coverage on Lamb Weston in a research note on Thursday, March 31st.
+They set a “hold” rating for the company.
+JPMorgan Chase & Co. lowered their target price on Lamb Weston from $79.00 to $74.00 and set an “overweight” rating for the company in a research note on Tuesday, March 22nd.
+Finally, Jefferies Financial Group decreased their price target on shares of Lamb Weston from $80.00 to $75.00 and set a “buy” rating for the company in a research note on Tuesday, March 29th.
+One investment analyst has rated the stock with a sell rating, two have issued a hold rating and three have given a buy rating to the company.
+According to data from MarketBeat.com, the company has an average rating of “Hold” and an average target price of $69.20.

 Lamb Weston Holdings, Inc produces, distributes, and markets value-added frozen potato products worldwide.
 It operates through four segments: Global, Foodservice, Retail, and Other.
 The company offers frozen potatoes, commercial ingredients, and appetizers under the Lamb Weston brand, as well as under various customer labels.